tykiww/tykiww.github.io/_posts/2018-2-20-cluster-zip-soccer.md

 The dataset we are looking at can be loaded from my github repository (The link is in the code).
 This dataset has 53 columns and 17,000 rows.
 It's a big dataset, but not sure how big Big Data is these days.
 These columns include variables such as player ratings, teams, countries, and skill aspects that influence their overall score.
 It is a near-complete FIFA player stats set.

-Okay, let's start with unzipping our files:

-I've recently come across too many problems when loading straight datasets.
-Especially large ones were compressing becomes standard.
-An easy solution is to just open it separately in your machine and read the file from your working directly, but I think it's always fun to find new ways to read data.

 Let's start with our usual, required packages.
 The newest packages we are exposed to this time will be the `cluster` and `fpc`.
 The function we use, `kmeans`, is luckily already in our R studio, but those two are there to help us map out which groups are truly different.
 I'll show you how to work them when we get there.
 Let's first find out how to download zipped files.

 ```r